kaseymccormick/angular-developer/README.md

 Position can allow for flexible remote/office.

-## Physical Demands:
-The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee frequently is required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.

-Position Type/Expected Hours of Work:
-We are currently hiring full-time positions.
-Days and hours of work are Monday through Friday with flexible project hours.

 ## Required Education and Experience In Order of Importance:

 1. Understanding of application basics.
 (Front, Back, Database)